 The system continually evaluates the student’s progress, updating the student's knowledge graph upon the completion of each task.
 Once a task is mastered, and XP is gained, new tasks are unlocked according to a highly sophisticated algorithm that finds the most efficient, impactful and effective path through a course.

-As students work through lessons, they are able to go back and reference lessons and examples to help them with the practice problems.
-In order to accurately assess their mastery of the material, a quiz is made available to students every 150 XP.
 Quizzes are timed and students may not refer back to examples and lesson material during the quiz.
-The timing can be adjusted for each student.
+But, the timing can be adjusted for each student in the Accommodations settings.
 Any topics missed during the quizzes are then immediately assigned as review topics.
 After adequate review, the quiz is available for an optional re-take for even more XP.
+Additionally, frequent, low-stakes quizzes with immediate review and opportunity for retakes can be an effective method for reducing math anxiety.

 Students are placed into leagues depending on how quickly they're earning XP, and can be promoted or demoted to higher and lower leagues on a weekly basis.
 While students never lose their accumulated XP, each week is a fresh start and an opportunity to be promoted to a new league.

 The goal is to be as efficient as possible and have fun.
 We never want to push students too far or burn them out.
-What we have seen in the performance of hundreds of kids using the system is that they really enjoy gaining points, getting in higher and higher Leagues and racing against each other in the leaderboard.
+What we have seen in the performance of hundreds of kids using the system is that they really enjoy gaining points, getting in higher and higher leagues and racing against each other on the leaderboard.
 They are excited about the learning process.
 We encourage you to give this a try but if you find this is not a motivating factor for your student, you can opt out.